swax/NAISYS/docs/006-erp-orders.md

 API schemas are discoverable through three complementary mechanisms:

-1. **Per-schema endpoint** at `/api/erp/schemas/:name` - Returns a single JSON Schema for a named schema (e.g., `CreatePlanningOrder`).
+1. **Per-schema endpoint** at `/api/erp/schemas/:name` - Returns a single JSON Schema for a named schema (e.g., `CreateOrder`).
 This is what HATEOAS `_actions` and `_links` point to, so an agent can fetch only the schema it needs for a specific action without downloading the entire API spec.
 2. **Schema catalog** at `/api/erp/schemas/` - Lists all available schema names, useful for agent discovery.
 3. **OpenAPI spec** at `/api/erp/openapi.json` - Full machine-readable API contract auto-generated from Zod schemas, with `components/schemas` populated.
 Useful for tools like Scalar UI or for caching the complete API surface.
 4. **Interactive API reference** at `/erp/api-reference` - Scalar UI for human exploration and testing.

 The per-schema endpoint is the primary mechanism for agents.
-When an agent sees an action like `{ "rel": "update", "schema": "/api/erp/schemas/UpdatePlanningOrder" }`, it fetches that URL to get the exact JSON Schema for the request body — field names, types, constraints, enums — without the overhead of the full OpenAPI spec.
+When an agent sees an action like `{ "rel": "update", "schema": "/api/erp/schemas/UpdateOrder" }`, it fetches that URL to get the exact JSON Schema for the request body — field names, types, constraints, enums — without the overhead of the full OpenAPI spec.

 ## Architecture